NicolauFlamel/PomodoroForest-App/README.md

 # The Project
-A mobile app created for a college subject exam.
+A mobile app created for a college subject assignment.
 It is inspired on Forest App which is an application that allows you to grow plants and trees when you do pomodoro sessions.

 > **_NOTE:_**  This app has no commercial use and its purpose is entirely educational.